alandevine/HAROLD/functional_spec/functional_spec.md

 Current

-By making use of machine learning and neural networks, we can both remove the aforementioned need for specialized training and the strict rules which current implementations must abide by.
+By making use of *machine learning* and *neural networks*, we can both remove the aforementioned need for specialized training and the strict rules which current implementations must abide by.

+### 1.3 Glossary

+1. Reinforcemnet Learning
+   - A form of machine learning which doesn't require any datasets.
+2. H.E.R (Hindsight Experience Replay)
+   - A method of simulating artificial data by "pretending" that the goal was different to the goal when training was actually running.(arXiv:1707.01495 [cs.LG])
+3. P.I.D Controller
+   - An instrument used in industrial control applications to regulate temperature, flow, pressure, speed and other process variables.
+PID (proportional integral derivative) controllers use a control loop feedback mechanism to control process variables and are the most accurate and stable controller.
+4. Machine Learning
+   - The scientific study of algorithms and statistical models that computer systems use to preform a specific task without explicit instructions.
+5. Neural Network
+   - A collection of nodes connected by synapses which recieve and process signals to complete a task.
+6.

+## 2. General Description

+### 2.1 Product / System Functions

 ---